RadarCOVID/radar-covid-backend-configuration-server/README.md

 Configuration Service in terms of the Radar COVID project enables:

 - Getting exposition settings to be used by apps.
+- Getting internationalized texts.
 - Getting list of Autonomous Communities and their information.
 - Getting languages available: es-ES, ca-ES, en-US,...
+- Getting countries of interest available: DE, AT, DK, IT,...

 ## Prerequisites